gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 ```

 The function `constrain_eq_conditional` adds to the R1CS constraint system an equality of the second and third argument, if the first argument is set to 1.
-Roughly, the emitted constraint is
+Roughly, the emitted constraint is equivalent to the following.
 ```c
 cs.constrain_eq_conditional(condition, left, right);
 // condition  * (left - right) == 0
 ```

-There is also a useful comment explaining the removed constraint
+There is also a useful comment a few lines above explaining the constraint.
 ```c
 // if (rd != 0 && update_rd_with_lookup_output == 1) constrain(rd_val == LookupOutput)
 ```